Art For Children

 Homeschooling is an option for families temporarily living abroad, and for those who travel frequently.
 Many young athletes, actors, and musicians are also taught at home to better accommodate their training and practice schedules.

 The option to home school is gaining momentum in Barbados and there is already noted success of children who have been home schooled.
-There are now a number of students in top secondary schools in Barbados who were home schooled for their primary educaation and there are students who have gone off to universities overseas after home schooling in barbados.
+There are now a number of students in top secondary schools in Barbados who were home schooled for their primary education and there are students who have gone off to universities overseas after home schooling in Barbados.

-One of the areas of concerned with home schooling is the missing socialisation that happens in regular schools.
-However, children who home school can participate in extra curricular activities and that allows them to enjoy adequate socialising with their peers.
-Children can also volunteer and get acitve in youth programs and programs at church or clubs such as Cadets, Boy Scouts and Girl Guides, to name a few.
+One of the areas of concerned with home schooling is missing out on the socialisation that happens in regular schools.
+However, children who home school can participate in extra curricular activities of their choice and they can also volunteer and get active in youth programs and programs at churches or clubs.
+Service clubs are opened to all children including, Cadets, Boy Scouts and Girl Guides, to name a few.
+Check our listing for service clubs here.

-Parents who are desirous of having their children home schooled must request permission to do so by writing to the Permanent Secretary, the Ministry of Education Technology and Vocational Training and they must state the following:
+Permission to home school must be sought by writing to the Permanent Secretary, the Ministry of Education Technology and Vocational Training and they must state the following: (Include completed application form).

 Reason for home schooling